 Beginning November 1, 2018, a remote seller that is above one or both of the above thresholds should go to the Division of Revenue and Enterprise Services website and choose the option “Register as Remote Seller Only.”
 Alternatively, since New Jersey is a full member of the Streamlined Sales and Use Tax Governing Board, a remote seller may register for Streamlined member states by completing one online application through the Streamlined Sales Tax Registration System.
 Once registered, the remote seller will receive a letter containing filing and payment information.

 A remote seller that is over the economic threshold, but sells solely through one or more marketplaces must register, but may request to be placed on a non-reporting basis for Sales Tax, since the marketplace is required to collect the tax on all marketplace transactions.

-A remote seller that is over the economic threshold, but only makes sales that are for resale or otherwise nontaxable must register, but may request to be placed on a non-reporting basis for Sales Tax.
+A remote seller that is over the economic threshold, but only makes nontaxable sales must register, but may request to be placed on a non-reporting basis for Sales Tax.

 In order to be placed on a non-reporting basis for Sales Tax purposes, Form C-6205-ST, Request to Be Placed on a Non-Reporting Basis, must be completed and mailed to the Division of Revenue and Enterprise Services.